Performances

 Francesco Lecce-Chong led the Utah Symphony on Friday night at Abravnel Hall in a program of Shostakovich, Gabriela Lena Frank’s Escaramuza, and Mozart’s Piano Concerto No. 12 with soloist Louis Schwizgebel.
 Photo: Anastasia Chernyavsky

 As Russia’s invasion of Ukraine rages on, many American concert presenters feel compelled to do or say something on behalf of the Ukrainian people.
-When a program includes a symphony by Dmitri Shostakovich – a composer deeply associated with Soviet Russia – the situation requires additional sensitivity and … Read More
+When a program includes a symphony by Dmitri Shostakovich – a composer deeply associated with Soviet Russia – the situation requires additional sensitivity … Read More

 Jolivet concerto and Beethoven make engaging partners with Utah Symphony – May 21, 2021